The Right Way to Install Shower Pan Liners

-On my current bathroom remodel the township wanted an inspection of the shower pan.
-They required the drain to be plugged and the pan to be filled with 2″ of water.
+On my current bathroom remodel, the building department wanted to inspect the shower pan.
+They required the drain to be plugged and the pan to be filled with 2 in. of water.
 I have to admit that this is the first time they had ever required a separate inspection of the shower pan.
 I have no complaints though, if you stand behind your work, it should pass a water test.

 When the inspector arrived, he examined the pan and said that everything looked good.
 I used the Kerdi membrane, which is a topical waterproofing, on top of a mortar base.
 This means that any water that passes through the grout or tile never enters the mortar base as with a traditional PVC pan liner and clamping drain.
 It simply hits the Kerdi membrane and then travels through the thinset and into the drain.

-Out of curiosity, I asked the inspector when would they want to inspect the shower pan if the builder was using a traditional PVC pan liner: prior to the secondary mortar bed being installed (after preslope and panliner), or after the secondary mortar bed was installed.
+Out of curiosity, I asked the inspector when would they want to inspect the shower pan if the builder was using a traditional PVC pan liner: prior to the secondary mortar bed being installed (after pre-slope and pan liner), or after the secondary mortar bed was installed?
 He told me that you only need one mortar bed, so you would schedule the inspection after that is installed.
-That you can install the panliner directly onto the subfloor, float your mortar over top of this, and then install your tile.
+He said that you can install the pan liner directly onto the subfloor, float your mortar over top, and then install your tile.
 Adding, that the only way water would ever hit the liner is if the tile cracked or mortar bed failed, and this would be the tile installer’s fault.

 I was shocked to hear this coming from an inspector.
 This is completely wrong.
 I have removed countless failing shower pans that were installed just that way (one even had worms living in it).
 I politely mentioned this to him, but he didn’t seem to budge, so I just shut my mouth (I had not received my approval sticker yet).
 Let me explain what is wrong with what he told me.

 Here’s a list of problems with the installation above: